Signed in as:

 Caregiver/Child relationship: Although a child’s behaviors may be viewed as the cause of family unrest, significant improvement can occur when there is change in a caregiver’s understanding and approach.
 No matter what has occurred in the child/caregiver relationship, healing and restoration are possible.

-Cultural Sensitivity/Inclusion: We will be most effective in our work when we are sensitive to the unique cultural experiences and needs of our clients, while fostering a culture of diversity in leadership.
+Cultural Sensitivity/Inclusion: We will be most effective in our work when we are sensitive to the unique cultural experiences and needs of our clients, while fostering a culture of diversity in our leadership and staff.

 Integrity: Our actions are determined by what is in the best interest of our clients.
 We empower them while honoring their dignity and right to self-determination.
 We conduct business in a way that is honest, responsible, transparent, and ethical.